Guide to Graduate Study in Integrative Biology

 Graduate students at MSU should familiarize themselves with the All-University Policy Regarding the Integrity of Scholarship and Grades.
 It is also appropriate for you to have ongoing discussions with your faculty advisor about integrity issues as they become relevant.
 Many situations are ambiguous and actions can often be interpreted in several ways.
 Many behaviors can generate disagreements among well-meaning people.
 Often the only way to resolve these ambiguities is conversation and discussion with colleagues.
 If you have questions about ethical concerns, start by initiating a conversation with your faculty advisor.
 If this is not possible, there are other resources in the Department and the University to help you resolve these issues.
 Seeing the Director of Graduate Programs or the Chairperson of the Department is a good place to start if you are unable to resolve problems with your faculty advisor.
 In addition, the MSU Graduate School regularly offers seminars and discussions on research ethics, resolving conflicts with your advisor, and a number of related topics.

 We expect our graduate students to adhere to the highest standards of professional conduct in science.
 The faculty believe that good professional practices should include all of the following: honesty in proposing, performing and reporting research, recognition of prior work, confidentiality in peer review, disclosure of potential conflicts of interest, compliance with requirements enumerated by MSU and funding agencies, protection of human and animal subjects in research, collegiality in scholarly interactions, and sharing of resources.
-These are all described in more detail in the University’s Guidelines for Integrity in Research.
+These are all described in more detail in the University’s Research Integrity Requirements.

 The University has established a judicial structure and process for hearing and adjudicating alleged violations of recognized graduate student rights and responsibilities.
 The first venue to resolve such conflicts informally or formally lies within Integrative Biology.
 Because the faculty advisor-graduate student relationship is deemed so important, special attention will be given to the resolution of conflicts between a graduate student and his/her faculty advisor.
 If a conflict arises in a student's program, he/she should first consult with the Chairperson or Director of Graduate Programs about possible solutions.
 Such conflicts occasionally develop between a graduate student and his/her faculty mentor, or between two graduate students.
 Graduate students sometimes change mentors after they arrive here at MSU, due to personality conflicts, shifting of the student’s research interests, or other variables.
 The new mentor must agree in writing to a request from the student to change labs before such a change can occur.
 Major professors on temporary leave shall provide the necessary guidance of advisees during their absence.
 The sponsor will initially guide the student’s program and may by mutual agreement assist the student in locating a new Major Professor.